deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](charts/charts_5_0.png "🔼 Figure 3: Position frequency distribution for models trained with different training lengths after consuming 1T tokens.
 With the same number of tokens, training length has little effect on small relative positions.
 For example, the relative position 0 appears 4K times in both a single 4K sequence and two 2K sequences with the same total token count of 4K in each case.")

-> 🔼 The chart displays the position frequency distribution for models trained with different training lengths (2K and 4K) after consuming 1 trillion tokens, illustrating the impact of training length on the distribution of position indices.
+> 🔼 The chart shows that models trained with different training lengths have similar position frequencies for small position indices, but the gap widens as position indices increase.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Position frequency distribution for models trained with different training lengths after consuming 1T tokens.
 With the same number of tokens, training length has little effect on small relative positions.
 For example, the relative position 0 appears 4K times in both a single 4K sequence and two 2K sequences with the same total token count of 4K in each case.